aws-amplify/amplify-flutter/CONTRIBUTING.md

 ## Setting up for local development

 This section should get you running with **Amplify Flutter** and get you familiar with the basics of the codebase.
-You will need the latest version of [nodejs](https://nodejs.org/en/) on your system and developing locally also requires `yarn` workspaces.
-You can install it [here](https://classic.yarnpkg.com/en/docs/install#mac-stable).

 Start by, [Forking](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the main branch of [amplify-flutter](https://github.com/aws-amplify/amplify-flutter).

+You will need to install `melos` for dependency management.
+Run `melos bootstrap` to link local packages together and install remaining dependencies.
+See [invertase/melos](https://github.com/invertase/melos) for more instructions on how to use `melos`.

 ```
 $ git clone git@github.com:[username]/amplify-flutter.git
 $ cd amplify-flutter
+$ pub global activate melos
-$ ./dev.sh
+$ melos bootstrap
 ```

 > Note: Make sure to always [sync your fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork) with main branch of amplify-flutter